jmonlong/PopSV/BasicWorkflow.md

 #### Visualizing the results
 Function `sv.summary.interactive` opens an interactive web-browser application to look at the results.
 The number of calls across samples, distribution of copy-number estimates or frequency is visualized.
 The user can play with different stringency filters in order to retrieve the ones that gives the best result quality.

+More on the different visualizations available in PopSV [here](visual).